whiplashomega/elthelas2/data/rules/castingaspell.markdown

 </p>
 <h5>Sphere</h5>
 <p>
   You select a sphere’s point of origin, and the sphere extends outward from that point.
-The sphere’s size is expressed as a radius in feet that extends from the point.
+The sphere’s size is expressed as a radius in meters that extends from the point.
 </p>
 <p>
   A sphere’s point of origin is included in the sphere’s area of effect.